When did you graduate from FEE?

 Do you work in the field you studied?

-What position do you work in now, and what is its scope?
+What position do you work in now?

-What is your driving force for working at ABB, and how do you recharge your batteries after working hours?
+What is your driving force for working at ABB, and how do you recharge your batteries after hours?
 Do you manage to combine work and leisure activities?

 What is your prospect for future career development?